zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

 ## Test procedure

-1. Create the empty set: Name server name and IP address ("Name Server IP").
+1. Create the following empty sets:
+   1. Name server name and IP address ("Name Server IP").
+   2. Name server name and IP address ("Documentation Address").
+   3. Name server name and IP address ("Local Use Address").
+   4. Name server name and IP address ("Not Globally Reachable").

 2. Obtain the glue address records of each name server for the domain from the parent using the method [Get-Del-NS-Names-and-IPs] and add them to the